 The burden is on you to prove your damages, however, and the insurance company will scrutinize your claim with a fine-tooth comb.
 They will assert that your injuries are not as serious as you allege, and that your care and medical expenses are unreasonable or not related to the accident in question.
 Without someone working on your behalf to counter these frivolous allegations, the insurance company will never offer you anything close to the actual value of your claim.

 There are several factors common to wrong-way accidents in Dallas, but the truth is that just about every single wrong-way crash is caused by negligence.
-Motorists have a duty of care to drive carefully and responsibly, and when they fail in this regard and someone is injured or killed as a result, they open themselves up to a personal injury or wrongful death lawsuit.
+Motorists have a duty of care to drive their vehicle carefully and responsibly.
+When they fail in this regard and someone is injured or killed as a result, they open themselves up to a personal injury or wrongful death lawsuit.

-Another possible factor is the lack of signage warning motorists that the road they are approaching or about to enter is one-way.
-Studies by TxDOT have shown that lowering the wrong-way signs on highway off-ramps greatly increases the chances that they will be seen, but Texas has been hesitant to approve such safety measures (usually due to cost).
+Another possible factor is the lack of signage warning motorists that they’re approaching a highway traffic from the wrong direction.
+Studies by TxDOT have shown that illuminating and/or lowering the wrong-way signs on highway off-ramps greatly increases the chances that they’ll be seen, but Texas has been hesitant to approve such safety measures (usually due to cost).